ghempton/mocha-lazy-bdd/README.md

 # Mocha Lazy BDD

 This module provides a Lazy BDD interface to mocha.
-The interfaces is indentical to the standard `bdd` interface, but also provides additional `lazy`/`subject` macros:
+The interfaces is identical to the standard `bdd` interface, but also provides additional RSpec-style `lazy`/`subject` macros.

 ## Example Spec